 It is not always possible to provide an individual response to issues raised through campaign emails.
 Please see below for my thoughts on a range of frequently raised topics.
+Please note that it may take a few days for responses to new campaigns to be added to the website.

 As someone who campaigned and voted for Brexit myself, I have a lot of concerns about the proposals made at Chequers regarding the terms on which we will leave the European Union.